Fahersto/Enterprise/README.md

   text.
 * In **Run -> Arguments -> Environmental Variables**, set `OS_ACTIVITY_MODE = disable`.
 This disables
   OS-level logging.

+### Doxygen Documentation Generation
+Enterprise features full Doxygen support (Doxygen 1.91).
+If you have installed Doxygen on your system, you can generate Enterprise documentation by running the appropriate script file in `_scripts`:
+* Windows: **gendocs_Win32.bat**
+* macOS: **gendocs_Mac.command**

+The documentation will be output in `docs`, located in the project root.
+Note that Doxygen must be installed in the default location for your platform for the script to work (`Program Files\doxygen` for Windows and `Applications` for Mac), and that Mac users must use `chmod` to mark the script as executable before it will run.

 ## Current State of Development
 The engine is still pretty barebones, but it is now on a solid foundation and is ready for higher systems